Brad Smith

 Pamela Passman

-Pamela Passman is Chair, Corporate and Managing Director of APCO Worldwide’s New York office.
+Pamela Passman is Global Chair, Corporate Advising and Managing Director of APCO's New York office.
 She works with clients on organizational purpose and impact, managing risk in global operations and the intersection of technology and policy.
 Ms. Passman is the former President of the Center for Responsible Enterprise and Trade (CREATe.org) and Vice Chair of the Ethisphere Institute, distinct entities that promote leading practices and provide solutions to manage governance, compliance and risks for companies and their global value chains.
-It was during her time at the Microsoft Corporation that Ms. Passman helped found KIND.
-She was the Corporate Vice President and Deputy General Counsel, Global Corporate and Regulatory Affairs, and led Microsoft’s regulatory compliance work across a range of issues related to cloud computing, and its global government relations and public policy work.
+It was during her time at the Microsoft Corporation that Ms. Passman worked closely with Brad Smith and Angelina Jolie to found KIND.
+She was the Corporate Vice President and Deputy General Counsel, Global Corporate and Regulatory Affairs, and led Microsoft’s public policy and regulatory compliance work across a range of issues related to cloud computing, and its global government relations.
 Ms. Passman also had leadership responsibility for Microsoft’s philanthropic programs and its cross-company global corporate citizenship efforts.
 Ms. Passman first joined Microsoft in 1996 and until 2002 led the Legal and Corporate Affairs organization in Asia, based in Tokyo, with a focus on Japan, Korea, and the People’s Republic of China.
 Prior to joining Microsoft, she practiced law with Covington & Burling in Washington, D.C. and Nagashima & Ohno in Tokyo, Japan.
-Ms. Passman is a senior associate (non-resident) of the Center for Strategic and International Studies (CSIS) with the Political Economy Program and Human Rights Initiative.
-She serves on the Board of Kinaxis Inc., a Toronto-listed SAAS supply chain management company.
+Ms. Passman serves on the Board of Kinaxis Inc., a Toronto-listed SAAS supply chain management company and chairs its Nominations and Governance Committee and serves on its Audit Committee.
 She is a member of the Council on Foreign Relations and serves on its Nominating and Governance Committee.
-Ms. Passman is a graduate of Lafayette College, where she serves on its board of trustees, and the University of Virginia School of Law.
+Ms. Passman is a graduate of the University of Virginia School of Law and of Lafayette College, where she serves on its board of trustees and chairs its Student Life Committee and serves on its Audit and Compensation Committees.

 Robert Cundall